Last updated: March 17, 2026 Originally published: November 24, 2025

 Plus/Enterprise features: Chat-only sharing, notebook analytics (daily access and query counts), enhanced team collaboration.

-Custom Personas and Goals (New in October 2025)
+Custom Personas and Goals

 You can now shape NotebookLM’s AI into exactly the assistant you need.